claquirou/Pyside2-App/PyTasks/README.md

-Task manager incorporated into the systray created with Qt for Python and fbs.
+Task manager incorporated into the systray created with (PySide2) for Python and fbs.